About This Course

 Running throughout both teaching periods are modules which develop your research skills and explore the applications, technologies and systems of geoinformatics.
 These modules are taught through a variety of methods which include workshops, seminars, fieldtrips, conferences, site visits, group projects and independent study.

 Leading national and international geoinformatics practitioners are invited to lead seminars highlighting industrial, commercial and governmental applications and, where applicable, to demonstrate different equipment used in the discipline.
 You are encouraged to explore your own interests in geoinformatics through self-directed studies, oral presentations, networking with professional researchers and attending the annual national GIS and RS conferences held each autumn.

 When you complete the taught modules you are eligible to undertake the research project in an area of your own choice within the geoinformatics discipline over a four month period from May to September.
-This research may be undertaken in the university or with the support of a commercial placement organised by you and culminates in a 15,000 word thesis.
+This research may be undertaken in the university or with the support of a commercial placement organised by you and culminates in a 8,000 word scientific paper.
 All students have a dedicated computer in the masters’ lab in the Department of Geography and are provided with student copies of relevant software as well as access to departmental equipment as necessary for research projects.

 Further details on the content and modules are available on the Postgraduate College Calendar

 Applicants who are interested in applying for the programme can also apply online at PAC.

 For full details of the non-EU application procedure please visit our how to apply pages for international students.

 **All Applicants please note: modules listed in the course outline above are indicative of the current set of modules for this course, but these are subject to change from year to year.
 Please check the college calendar for the full academic content of any given course for the current year.